-Hominid species on the landmass that will eventually become Africa begin to use stone tools.
+Hominid species on the landmass that will eventually be called Africa begin to use stone tools.
 They live in large social groups in semi-permanent camps.
 [Scientific theory]

 1.8 Million Years Ago

 Tribes of Homo erectus begin to migrate beyond their home continent.
-From his other dimension, the Elder God Set mystically influences a handful of Homo erectus and turns them into serpent-like humanoids.
+From his pocket dimension, Set mystically influences a handful of Homo erectus and turns them into serpent-like humanoids.
 Set also gives these Serpent Men the ability to shape-change into hominid form.